AlexisSaezU/AlexisSaezU.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Today, I start my 6-month research stay at ERI, the University of Tokyo!
+Today, I have started my 6-month research stay at ERI, the University of Tokyo!